DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

      value="[Token Value]"
    />
    ```
 2. Be aware that complex AJAX-enabled controls do not automatically include the token field's value in their AJAX requests.
-You need to manually add the token value to such requests.
-You can achieve this using the code below:
+You need to manually add the token value to such requests as shown in the code sample below:

    ```cs
    <script>